Yemen: Water supply and sanitation

 A key challenge is severe water scarcity, especially in the Highlands, prompting The Times, in 2009, to write "Yemen could become first nation to run out of water."
 A second key challenge is a high level of poverty, making it difficult to recover the costs of service provision.
 Access to water supply sanitation is low.
 Yemen is both the poorest country and the most water-scarce country in the Arab world.
 Third, the capacity of sector institutions to plan, build, operate and maintain infrastructure remains limited.
 Last but not least the security situation makes it even more difficult to improve or even maintain existing levels of service.

-The average Yemeni has access to only 140 cubic meters of water per year (101 gallons per day) for all uses, while the Middle Eastern average is 1000 m3/yr, and the internationally defined threshold for water stress is 1700 cubic meters per year.
-Yemen's groundwater is the main source of water in the country but the water tables have dropped severely leaving Yemen without a viable source of water.
-For example, in Sana'a, the water table was 30 m below surface in the 1970s but had dropped to 1200 m below surface by 2012.
+The average Yemeni has access to only 140 cubic meters of water per year (101 gallons per day) for all uses, while the Middle Eastern average is 1,000 m3/yr, and the internationally defined threshold for water stress is 1,700 cubic meters per year.
+Groundwater is the main source of water in the country, but the water tables have dropped severely leaving Yemen without a viable source of water.
+For example, in Sana'a, the water table was 30 m below surface in the 1970s but had dropped to 1200 m below the surface by 2012.
 The groundwater has not been regulated by Yemen's governments.

 Even before the revolution, Yemen's water situation had been described as increasingly dire by experts who worried that Yemen would be the first country to run out of water.
-Agriculture in Yemen takes up about 90% of water even though it only generates 6% of GDP.
-A large portion of Yemenis are dependent on small-scale subsistence agriculture.
-Half of the agricultural water in Yemen is used to grow khat, a drug that many Yemenis chew.

-Due to the 2015 Yemeni civil war, the situation is increasingly dire.
-80% of Yemen's population struggles to access water to drink and bathe.
-Bombing has forced many Yemenis to leave their homes for other areas, and so wells in those areas are under increasing pressure.
+In part due to the 2015 Yemeni civil war, the infrastructure required to build better access to water has been delayed in construction.
+It is estimated that as many as 80% of the population struggles to access water to drink and bathe.
+Bombing has forced many Yemenis to leave their homes for other areas, leaving wells in the new areas under increasing demands.

-Together with partners, UNICEF has advanced its efforts and provided access to safe and sustained drinking water to 8.8 million people (5.3 million children) in Yemen.
-It scaled up its emergency WASH assistance in Yemen to ensure sustainable WASH services through capacity building of local WASH authorities, solarisation of water systems and rain water harvesting.
+Together with partners, UNICEF has advanced its efforts and provided access to safe and sustained drinking water to 8.8 million people (5.3 million children).
+It scaled up its emergency WASH assistance in Yemen to ensure sustainable WASH services through capacity building of local WASH authorities, solarisation of water systems and rainwater harvesting.